Philippines' Duterte offers telecoms role to new ally China

 “Consider also the proximity and the fact that we want to avail of as much as economic advantage that we could, arising from the renewed friendly ties with China,” he said.

-Last year, they joined forces to buy prized mobile spectrum for $1.5 billion from a potential rival, San Miguel Corp, to kickstart telecom upgrades, widen coverage and boost internet speeds.
+Last year, they joined forces to buy prized mobile spectrum for $1.5 billion - the biggest acquisition in the Philippines in nearly three years - from a potential rival, San Miguel Corp, to kick-start telecom upgrades, widen coverage and boost internet speeds.
 Critics say services are still lacking, however.

-This year, content delivery network service provider Akamai Intelligent Platform ranked the Philippines lowest among Asia-Pacific countries for its average internet connection speeds.
+This year, content delivery network service provider Akamai Intelligent Platform said the Philippines ranked the lowest in terms of average internet connection speeds among Asia-Pacific countries.

-Opening up the telecoms sector is complex, however, as foreign ownership in domestic telecoms firms is limited to just 40 percent, a disincentive to investment in a fast-growing market of more than 100 million people.

-Additional reporting by Ben Blanchard in BEIJING; Editing by Martin Petty and Clarence Fernandez
+Opening up the telecoms sector is complex, however, as the constitution limits foreigners to owning just 40 percent of a domestic telecoms company, a disincentive for foreign firms to invest in a fast-growing market of more than 100 million people.
+(Editing by Martin Petty and Clarence Fernandez)